 As kids get older, they can tackle more complicated “asks,” such as getting permission from a school administrator to sit at a different lunch table.
 Help your child prepare for such negotiations by setting goals, thinking about what the other side might value, and brainstorming potential compromises, concessions, or tradeoffs.
 In addition, discuss possible consequences of your child’s planned behavior and what he’ll do if he doesn’t reach his goals.
 After the negotiation, talk about how it unfolded and what he learned.

 3. Don’t push too hard.
-As you encourage your children to negotiate, factor in their personalities and maturity levels.
+As you give your children a negotiation education, factor in their personalities and maturity levels.
 Children learn empathy gradually, so don’t be surprised if they have difficulty focusing on the other party’s point of view.

 In addition, remember that kids have strong emotions yet little experience managing their feelings and those of others.
 Teach them about the value of taking a break and talking to you or another trusted adult if they or others become upset during a negotiation.
 Finally, never push a stressed-out child into negotiating; instead, continue to model effective behavior on her behalf.